EXPERIENCE & AUDIO

 I'm James Darn - The Darn Good Session Musician.

-I've played in a wide range of musical ensembles from jazz groups, orchestras, rock bands and function outfits.
+I've played in a wide range of musical ensembles from jazz groups, orchestras, rock bands and function stuff.
 I started playing drums when I was 14, went professional at 24 and now I'm in my mid 30's.
-I'm currently based in Watford, UK and am always looking for new playing opportunities.
+I'm currently based in East Sussex, UK and am always looking for new playing opportunities.

 Please see below for some of the recordings / video footage or just a few of the projects that I've been involved with.

 This is my baby.
 I do the horn arranging, songwriting, gig organization, singing and kit playing!
 I like to tinker with progressive ideas in this band but I have to try to keep it simple because of the vision of the project.
 It’s been a journey and we have an album CD that has been signed.
 Here's a link to the DFO section of this website and a few videos.

 Studying at Drum Tech certainly was a thorough training experience for learning to play live and tight but I was also blessed to study music and theology at the London School of Theology.
 I always recommend one to one tuition as the drum lessons I had there with Tom Hooper certainly helped me find and tweak my less developed areas.
 You can watch some of my recital pieces here.

 Bossy Nova - Jazz / latin / funk / psychedelic

 This was a Watford band that I played with for over a year.
 Festivals and pubs in London and Brighton.